Frequently Asked Questions

 there are also some panels which can offer support of 10-bit colour depth.
 Again

-these come in two flavours, being either a true 10-bit panel (very rare and
+these come in two flavours, being either a true 10-bit panel (quite rare and

 expensive) offering 1.07 billion colours or an 8-bit panel with an additional